-- Identify environments that might require a modified CoS implementation.
+- Identify environments that may require a modified CoS implementation.

 - Describe the various CoS components and their respective functions.

 - Explain the CoS processing along with CoS defaults on SRX Series Services Gateways.

 - Describe situations when some CoS features are used in the enterprise.